truongsonghiep/journey-to-the-west/chapter_001.md

 desolate, and we haven't enough food or clothing.
 I can't do more than chop two bundles of firewood to take to the market in exchange for a few pennies to buy a few pints of rice.
 I cook that myself, serving it to my mother with the tea that I make.
-That‟s why I can't practice austerities.”
+That‟s why I can't practice austerities."*
 The Monkey King said, *"According to what you have said, you are indeed a gentleman of filial piety, and you will certainly be rewarded in the future.
-I hope, however, that you will show me the way to the immortal's abode, so that I may reverently call upon him.”
+I hope, however, that you will show me the way to the immortal's abode, so that I may reverently call upon him."*
 19
 19
 “It's not far,” the woodcutter said.
 “This mountain is called the Mountain of